-Like most other jurisdictions, the United States has a system of "transfer pricing" rules to ensure that transactions effected between commonly controlled persons (e.g., corporations, partnerships, and their various owners) reflect arm's-length pricing.
-The rules address the concern that enterprises under common control could enter into transactions on nonmarket terms, consequently distorting the taxable income and deductions recognized by the parties.
-For example, if Parent Corp. wholly owned Sub 1 (a resident of a high tax jurisdiction) and Sub 2, tax authorities are concerned that Sub 1 could undercharge Sub 2 on intercompany transactions, so that Sub 1 would earn less taxable income than appropriate.
+Like most other jurisdictions, the United States has "transfer pricing" rules that are designed to ensure that transactions effected between commonly controlled persons (e.g., corporations, partnerships, and their various owners) reflect arm's-length pricing.
+The rules address the concern that enterprises under common control could enter into transactions on nonmarket terms, consequently distorting the taxable income and deductions recognized by the parties in the different jurisdictions in which they operate.
+For example, if Parent Corp. wholly owned Sub 1 (a resident of a high-tax jurisdiction) and Sub 2, tax authorities are concerned that Sub 1 could undercharge Sub 2 on intercompany transactions, so that Sub 1 would earn less taxable income than appropriate.